Lemon Bundt Cake

 Cake instructions

-Once the wet ingredients are all incorporated we add half of the flour and leavening agents plus salt.
+Once the wet ingredients are smooth, I add half of the flour mixture (flour, leavening, and salt) and mix just until incorporated.

 If the cake is browning too much but the inside isnโt cooked yet, cover with foil to help prevent the outsides of burning.

-When the cake comes out of the oven, let it cool down for 5 minutes, then prick the top with a fork.
+While the cake bakes, I make the lemon syrup by simmering sugar, lemon juice, and zest together briefly.
+When the cake comes out of the oven, I let it cool for about five minutes, then prick the top and pour the syrup over it.

 Let the cake cool down.
 I like to serve this type of cake when itโs barely warm.